What is a green card | Who can apply | How to apply | Interview |

 Step 5: Your biometrics appointment

-- Green card applicants who are between the ages of 14 and 78 are required to give biometrics.
+- Green Card applicants who are between the ages of 14 and 78 are required to give biometrics.
 Learn about what to expect at your appointment.

 Step 7: Get a decision